robmasocco/AOS-TAG/ideas.md

 # GENERAL ARCHITECTURE NOTES

+Use this space as a brainstorming table for whatever you need to discuss before definition.

 ## KERNEL-SIDE ARCHITECTURE

 - Centralized architecture: there's only one binary search tree to lookup active instances, register new ones, or delete existing ones from.
 Indexed by keys, each entry contains the tag descriptor for that instance, if present.
 Max 256 nodes should be allowed.
 Only for shared instances.